Physics-50/Module-2/docs/week3.md

 **Part 2: Post-lab analysis**
+For part 2 our usual rules apply:
+**Reminder:** Please prepare your assignment in a separate document, enter all entries in a single sitting without using the "save" button and then make use of the "submit" button to submit your work.
+You may not resubmit your work once it has been submitted (and saving in Gradescope is equivalent to submitting).

 + A screenshot of your organized spreadsheet which is set-up for analysis of 5 images although you are only expected to have analyzed two for this checkpoint.

 + The 5 photos you will use for your data analysis